 We are highly dependent on our senior management and key clinical development, scientific and technical personnel.
 The loss of the services of any member of our senior management, clinical development, scientific or technical staff may significantly delay or prevent the achievement of drug development and other business objectives and could have a material adverse effect on our business, operating results and financial condition.
 We also rely on consultants and advisors to assist us in formulating our strategy.
 All of our consultants and advisors are either self-employed or employed by other organizations, and they may have conflicts of interest or other commitments, such as consulting or advisory contracts with other organizations, that may affect their ability to contribute to us.
 We intend to expand and develop new drug candidates.
 We will need to hire additional employees in order to continue our clinical trials and market our drug candidates.
-This strategy will require us to recruit additional executive management and clinical development, scientific, technical and sales and marketing personnel.
-There is currently intense competition for skilled executives and employees with relevant clinical development, scientific, technical and sales and marketing expertise, and this competition is likely to continue.
+This strategy will require us to recruit additional executive management and clinical development, scientific, technical and sales and marketing expertise, and this competition is likely to continue.
 The inability to attract and retain sufficient clinical development, scientific, technical and managerial personnel could limit or delay our product development efforts, which would adversely affect the development of our drug candidates and commercialization of our potential drugs and growth of our business.

 We are experiencing an increasingly tight and competitive labor market and could face unforeseen challenges in the availability of labor, such as we have experienced since the outbreak of COVID-19.
-A sustained labor shortage or increased turnover rates within our employee base caused by COVID-19 or related issues such as vaccine mandates, or as a result of general macroeconomic factors, have led and in the future could lead to increased costs, such as increased overtime to meet demand and increased wages to attract and retain employees.
+A sustained labor shortage or increased turnover rates within our employee base as a result of general macroeconomic factors have led and in the future could lead to increased costs, such as increased overtime to meet demand and increased wages to attract and retain employees.
 We have also been negatively affected and could continue to be negatively affected by labor shortages or constraints experienced by our partners.
 Failure to achieve and maintain a diverse workforce and leadership team, compensate our employees competitively and fairly, maintain a safe and inclusive environment or promote the well-being of our employees could affect our reputation and also result in lower performance and an inability to retain valuable employees.